Welcome to the community page for Churches Together in Charlbury

 Christians in Charlbury from all churches are praying and working together to offer help.

-Street Fair Saturday 16th September.
-CTC will have a stall selling homemade produce, proceeds to the Corner House and Memorial Hall and CTC supported charities.
+Street Fair CTC usually have a stall selling homemade produce, proceeds to the Corner House and Memorial Hall and CTC supported charities.
+This takes place in September.

 Three of our churches are drop off points for the North Oxfordshire Community Foodbank Donations of store cupboard food (with a 6-month use by date) are welcomed for distribution to families in need within our area.